 Separation from dependents is an unfortunate aspect of the military lifestyle.
 Fortunately, if your dependents cannot live at or near your permanent duty station, you may be entitled to Family Separation Allowance (FSA).
-You can qualify for FSA payments whether inside or outside the United States.
+You can qualify for FSA payments, whether inside or outside the United States.

 Family Separation Allowance Type I

 Type I FSA is an additional “housing allowance” payment.
-It is made to any service member who is forcefully separated from their dependents and must live off base.
+It is made to any service member forcefully who is separated from their dependents and must live off base.
 The FSA is paid alongside any other housing allowance already being paid.